Pope, urging prayers, says Amazon forest vital for our Earth

 The blazes have sparked anti-government protests in Brazil and became a pressing issue for leaders at the Group of Seven summit in France.

-Backed by military aircraft, Brazilian troops on Saturday deployed in the Amazon to fight the fires.
+Backed by military aircraft, tens of thousands of Brazilian troops on Saturday deployed in the Amazon to fight the fires.

 About 44,000 troops will be available for "unprecedented" operations to put out the fires, and forces are heading to six Brazilian states that asked for federal help, Defense Minister Fernando Azevedo said.
 The states are Roraima, Rondonia, Tocantins, Para, Acre and Mato Grosso.